0x7CD6/GlennPunishments/README.md

 - Spigot (I've used 1.12.1 as a base however any version above 1.8 should work)
 - Common sense.

-This was part of a commission from May of 2020, All rights are reserved and I can refuse support if wanted to.
+This was part of a commission from May of 2020 for [DieselJS](https://github.com/DieselGaming), All rights are reserved and I can refuse support if wanted to.